MicrosoftLearning/dp-420-cosmos-db-dev/instructions/26-sdk-troubleshoot.md

             Console.WriteLine("Document for customer with id = '" + customerID + "' Deleted.");
 ```

-1. Once you're done fixing all functions, test the menu options to make sure you get the right results.
-If your app crashes just rerun the command:
+1. Once you're done fixing all functions, test all the menu options several times to make sure you that your app is returning a message when encountering an exception and not crashing.
+If your app crashes, fix the errors and just rerun the command:

     ```
     dotnet run